Microsoft Edge Add-ons store developer policies

 Extensions with obfuscated code are not allowed.
-This includes code within the Extension package as well as any external code or resource fetched from the web.
+This includes code within your extension package as well as any external code or resource fetched from the web.
 You may be asked to refactor parts of your code if it is not reviewable.

 1.1.8 Altering Browser Settings

-Any alteration to the browser settings should be explicitly documented in the description of the Extension.
+Any alteration to the browser settings should be explicitly documented in the description of your extension.

 1.2.1 Content Security Policies

-If you make any changes to your Extension beyond the described functionality, any changes to code must be compliant with the Microsoft Edge content security policy.
-Example: Your Extension should not download a remote script and subsequently run that script in a manner that is not consistent with the described functionality.
+If you make any changes to your extension beyond the described functionality, any changes to code must be compliant with the Microsoft Edge content security policy.
+For example, your extension should not download a remote script and subsequently run that script in a manner that is not consistent with the described functionality.